Fermented foods and the community of microorganisms

 Original food |

-Fermented foods are not inherently to be classified as "better" or "healthier."
+Fermented foods are not per se to be classified as "better" or "healthier."
 Rather, they differ functionally from non-fermented products due to the previously conducted microbial process.

 How fermented foods affect the gut microbiome

-Fermented foods can interact with the gut microbiome in different ways, with effects that are not always predictable.
-From a nutritional physiology perspective, they mainly influence the microbial environment in the gut and its activity, but not in terms of a direct or guaranteed change to the gut flora.
+Fermented foods can interact with the gut microbiome in various ways, with effects that are not always predictable.
+From a nutritional physiology perspective, they primarily influence the microbial environment in the gut and its activity, but not in terms of a direct or guaranteed change of the gut flora.

 A central aspect is that fermented foods contain microbial metabolic products that have already formed during fermentation.
 These substances enter the gut and can serve there as signals or substrates for existing gut bacteria.
-Fermented foods thus promote the functional activity of the existing microbiome rather than causing its complete regeneration.
+Fermented foods therefore promote the functional activity of the existing microbiome rather than causing its complete renewal.
 Furthermore, fermented foods can indirectly influence microbial diversity by altering the gut environment.
-Due to their specific acid content and composition, they promote conditions under which certain microorganisms are encouraged or inhibited.
-However, the effects that occur are individually different and depend heavily on the initial composition of the microbiome.
-It is crucial to create a clear distinction: fermented foods are not a substitute for targeted medical therapy and should not be used as medicines.
+Due to their specific acidity and composition, they promote conditions under which certain microorganisms are encouraged or inhibited.
+However, the effects that occur vary individually and depend heavily on the initial composition of the microbiome.
+It is crucial to make a clear distinction: fermented foods are not a substitute for targeted medical therapy and should not be used as medicines.
 Their effect on the gut microbiome is modulatory, not controlling or deterministic.
-Studies show that the effects of fermented nutrition are very individual.
+Studies show that the effects of fermented diets are very individual.

 Probiotic and prebiotic effects of fermented food

 Fermented foods can have probiotic and prebiotic effects.
-It is important to note that these two effects are clearly distinguishable from each other.
+It should be noted that these two effects are clearly distinguishable.
 From a nutritional physiology perspective, they describe different mechanisms of action that can complement each other but do not necessarily occur together.

 A probiotic effect occurs when fermented foods contain live microorganisms that reach the gut in an active form.
 These microorganisms can temporarily interact with the existing gut flora.
-When classifying this factually, it should be considered that not every fermented food automatically contains live cultures.
+It should be noted that not every fermented food automatically contains live cultures.
 Even when microorganisms are present, their survival in the digestive tract varies individually.
 The prebiotic effect describes the action of certain food components that serve as a food source for already existing gut bacteria.
-Fermented foods can have a prebiotic effect because complex structures are broken down during the fermentation process, leading to more readily usable substrates.
+Fermented foods can have a prebiotic effect because complex structures are broken down during fermentation, leading to more usable substrates.
 These can be utilized by the existing gut flora without the need to introduce new microorganisms.

 |